How I Turned UGX 500,000 into Multiple Small Businesses in Uganda.What Worked, What Failed, and Lessons I Learned in My First 8 Months

 • Basic calling

-Smartphones were common, but button phones remained useful and easier to repair.
-Many shops sold rejected or spoiled units cheaply because they lacked minor repairs or new housings.
+Many shops sold rejected or spoiled units cheaply because they only needed minor repairs or new housings.

 Starting the Phone Business